-2017 EIP Gap Year Award; (iii) his 2017 EIP Deferred Award (with interest at 6 percent compounded annually for the period from January 1, 2018 through December 31, 2019) based on the assumption that the applicable safety and soundness goals would be met; and (iv) his 2018 EIP Deferred Award (with interest at 6 percent for the period from January 1, 2019 through December 31, 2019) based on the assumption that the applicable safety and soundness goals would be met.
+If our employment of Messrs.
+Lewis, Madhavan or Pan had been terminated on December 31, 2020 due to the executive's death or disability, the executive (or his beneficiary in the case of his death) would have been entitled to receive the following: (i) his accrued/unused vacation; (ii) his 2020 non-equity incentive plan compensation comprised of the 2020 EIP Current Award and 2017 EIP Deferred Award; (iii) his 2018 EIP Deferred Award (with interest at 6 percent compounded annually for the period from January 1, 2019 through December 31, 2020) based on the assumption that the applicable safety and soundness goals would be met; and (iv) his 2019 EIP Deferred Award (with interest at 6 percent for the period from January 1, 2020 through December 31, 2020) based on the assumption that the applicable safety and soundness goals would be met.
 For Messrs.
-Lewis, Madhavan and Pan, these amounts total \$479,777, \$664,182 and \$518,853, respectively.
-These amounts would have been payable no later than March 15, 2020.
+Lewis, Madhavan and Pan, these amounts would have totaled \$549,871, \$769,782 and \$602,173, respectively.
+These amounts would have been payable no later than March 15, 2021.
+A termination due to the executive's death or disability would trigger the payment of the 2020 EIP Deferred Award only if the termination occurs during the three-year deferral performance period applicable to that award (i.e., the period from January 1, 2021 through December 31, 2023).

-If on December 31, 2019: (1) we had merged or consolidated with or reorganized into or with another FHLBank or other entity, or another FHLBank or other entity had merged or consolidated into us; (2) we had sold or transferred all or substantially all of our business and/or assets to another FHLBank or other entity; or (3) we had liquidated or dissolved (each, a "Significant Transaction"), then the 2019 EIP Current Award, the 2017 EIP Gap Year Award, the 2017 EIP Deferred Award (based on the assumption that the applicable safety and soundness goals had been met and with interest at 6 percent compounded annually for the period from January 1, 2018 through December 31, 2019) and the 2018 EIP Deferred Award (based on the assumption that the applicable safety and soundness goals had been met and with interest at 6 percent for the period from January 1, 2019 through December 31, 2019) would have been payable to Messrs.
+If on December 31, 2020: (1) we had merged or consolidated with or reorganized into or with another FHLBank or other entity, or another FHLBank or other entity had merged or consolidated into us; (2) we had sold or transferred all or substantially all of our business and/or assets to another FHLBank or other entity; or (3) we had liquidated or dissolved (each, a "Significant Transaction"), then the 2020 EIP Current Award, the 2017 EIP Deferred Award, the 2018 EIP Deferred Award (based on the assumption that the applicable safety and soundness goals had been met and with interest at 6 percent compounded annually for the period from January 1, 2019 through December 31, 2020), the 2019 EIP Deferred Award (based on the assumption that the applicable safety and soundness goals had been met and with interest at 6 percent for the period from January 1, 2020 through December 31, 2020) and the 2020 EIP Deferred Award (based on the assumption that the applicable safety and soundness goals had been met) would have been payable to Messrs.
 Lewis, Madhavan and Pan on that date.
+For Messrs.
+Lewis, Madhavan and Pan, these amounts would have toaled \$626,737, \$894,146 and \$700,228, respectively.

-In the event the 2019 EIP Current Award, the 2017 EIP Gap Year Award, the 2017 EIP Deferred Award and the 2018 EIP Deferred Award would not otherwise have been payable to Mr. Bhasin under the terms of his employment agreement, he would have been entitled under the terms of the 2017, 2018 and 2019 EIPs to receive \$1,439,927 on December 31, 2019 if a Significant Transaction had occurred on that date.
-This amount would have been comprised of his 2019 EIP Current Award, his 2017 EIP Gap Year Award and his 2017 and 2018 EIP Deferred Awards with interest at 6 percent compounded annually through December 31, 2019 (based on the assumption that the applicable safety and soundness goals had been met).
+In the event the 2020 EIP Current Award, the 2017 EIP Deferred Award, the 2018 EIP Deferred Award, the 2019 EIP Deferred Award and the 2020 EIP Deferred Award would not otherwise have been payable under the terms of their employment agreements, Mr. Bhasin and Ms. Chapman would have been entitled under the terms of the 2017, 2018, 2019 and 2020 EIPs to receive \$2,028,862 and \$572,384, respectively, on December 31, 2020 if a Significant Transaction had occurred on that date.
+These amounts would have been comprised of the executive's 2020 EIP Current Award and 2017 EIP Deferred Award in addition to their 2018, 2019 and 2020 EIP Deferred Awards with interest at 6 percent compounded annually through December 31, 2020 (based on the assumption that the applicable safety and soundness goals had been met).